MuteJester/Simple_Image_Processing_Library/README.md

 `void Write_Pixel_Difference(Image &Source,const char *mode, int min_diff);`

-Method takes as arguments ,another image object , you can also spesify "Copy" in the mode arguemnt in order to write and image with an exact copy of the diffrent pixel between both images that will also require you to add the min differnce you allow to count as a diffrent pixel. leaving the method call with just another image will result an image inside the project diractory which will only color red the
+Method takes as arguments ,another image object , you can also spesify "Copy" in the mode arguemnt in order to write an image with an exact copy of the diffrent pixel between both images that will also require you to add the min differnce you allow to count as a diffrent pixel. leaving the method call with just another image will result an image inside the project directory which will only color red the
-Area and shape of diffrent pixels;
+Area and shape of different pixels;
 image will be saved as Pixel_Diffrence.jpg inside project diractory.

 example: